cap-js/docs/guides/security/authorization.md

 | entity          |  <Y/>   | <Y/> | <Y/><sup>1</sup>  |               |
 | action/function |  <Na/>  | <Y/> | <Na/><sup>2</sup> | = `@requires` |

-> <sup>1</sup>For bound actions and functions, which are not bound against collection, Node.js supports Instance-Based Authorization on entity level - `where` clauses *containing references to the model* such as `where: CreatedBy = $user`.
-For all bound actions and functions Node.js supports simple static expressions *that don't have any reference to the model* on entity level such as `where: $user.level = 2`.
+> <sup>1</sup>For bound actions and functions that aren't bound against a collection, Node.js supports instance-based authorization at the entity level.
+For example, you can use `where` clauses that *contain references to the model*, such as `where: CreatedBy = $user`.
+For all bound actions and functions, Node.js supports simple static expressions at the entity level that *don't have any reference to the model*, such as `where: $user.level = 2`.
-> <sup>2</sup> For unbound actions and functions Node.js supports simple static expressions *that don't have any reference to the model* such as `where: $user.level = 2`.
+> <sup>2</sup> For unbound actions and functions, Node.js supports simple static expressions that *don't have any reference to the model*, such as `where: $user.level = 2`.

 Unsupported privilege properties are ignored by the runtime.
 Especially, for bound or unbound actions, the `grant` property is implicitly removed (assuming `grant: '*'` instead).
 The same also holds for functions: